 This Sautéed Swiss Chard Recipe with Miso Butter – with chickpea miso and ghee – is a crazy good side dish.

-This vegetarian chickpea stew is incredibly hearty and flavorful.
+This delicious chickpea stew with chard is an incredibly hearty and flavorful vegetarian recipe.

 When is swiss chard in season?